-It seems like taking monolaurin supplement is a good deal for the fight against COVID-19.
+It seems like monolaurin supplement is a good fighter against coronavirus.
 Just one tablespoon you're getting about 6 times more monolaurin than a tablespoon of virgin coconut oil.

-My take is, if you're solely combating the COVID-19 coronavirus, monolaurin supplement should suffice and satisfy your need.
+If you're solely combating COVID-19, monolaurin supplement should satisfy your need.

-And monolaurin has limited power, to be honest.
-It may have the power to inactivate influenza virus, HSV, pneumonovirus, H. pylori plus several other lipid-coated viruses and bacteria, but what about other notorious pathogens that monolaurin has little or absolutely no impact upon?
+Monolaurin has limited power, to be honest.
+It may have the power to potently inactivate influenza virus, HSV, pneumonovirus, H. pylori plus several other lipid-coated viruses and bacteria.
+But what about other notorious pathogens that monolaurin has little or absolutely no impact upon?
 Who's going to take care of them?

-To add to the uncertainties, you never know if this current COVID-19 coronavirus will mutate or evolve into another more robust version whereby monolaurin may fail to fully inhibit its destructive activity.
+Adding to the uncertainties, you never know if this ongoing coronavirus will mutate or evolve into another more robust version whereby monolaurin may fail to fully inhibit its destructive activity.

 So, monolaurin supplement is not everything.
 It just doesn't cover as broad a range of viruses, bacteria and other germs as coconut oil does.

-You'd still need the help of lauric acid, capric acid, caprylic acid, myristic acid, monocaprin, monocaprylin, monomyristin and others (from coconut oil, of course) to make sure you're better covered and protected.
+You'd also need the help of lauric acid, capric acid, caprylic acid, myristic acid, monocaprin, monocaprylin, monomyristin and others (from coconut oil, of course) to ensure you're better covered and protected against COVID-19.
 Agree?

-So, putting your faith in just monolaurin supplement alone may not produce the best outcome.
+So, putting your faith in just monolaurin supplement alone may not produce the best result.

-That's why I'm betting on coconut oil to keep me safe from coronavirus COVID-19 and other super germs.
+That's why I'm betting on coconut oil to help me fight against the COVID-19 virus and other super germs.